 Although the term “disparities” often is interpreted to mean racial or ethnic disparities, many dimensions of disparity exist in the United States, particularly in health.
 If a health outcome is seen in a greater or lesser extent between populations, there is disparity.
-Healthcare Translations are one our main areas of expertise.
+Healthcare Translations and addressing disparities are one our main areas of expertise.

 Let’s look at some health disparities in different groups:

-- Hispanics have lower deaths than Whites from most of the 10 leading causes of deaths
+- Hispanics have lower deaths than Whites from most of the 10 leading causes of deaths.

 - Approximately 17% of all Latinos in the U.S. have diabetes.
 In comparison, the prevalence of diabetes in the white population is approximately 8%

-- American Indians/Alaskan Natives have a higher risk for developing diabetes than other cultural group
+- American Indians/Alaskan Natives have a higher risk for developing diabetes than other cultural group.

 Language barriers in healthcare are associated with decreases in quality of care, safety, and patient and clinician satisfaction and contribute to health disparities, even among people with insurance.
 The Federal Government has issued 14 culturally and linguistically appropriate services standards.
 These standards, which are directed at healthcare organizations, are also encouraged for individual providers to improve accessibility of their practices.

 Individuals should be able to fully comprehend how to access care and services, what their treatment options are, and what they need to get and stay well.
 Ensuring that care and services are understandable is particularly important to those who have limited English proficiency, are deaf or hard of hearing, or may have difficulty comprehending the health care system and its terminology.
+This is where translation in healthcare can come in.

 Cultural and linguistic competency allows providers to navigate the cultural and linguistic factors that affect trust, rapport, communication, and adherence (Ngo-Metzger et al., 2006).